Founding date: 1679

 1950’s: Godfrey Maginley (d.1956) managed Weirs estate.
 Grandfather of Malcolm Edwards

 1951: Weirs was owned by Mrs. Francis (Aunt of Eugene Jardine).
-Following the death of Mrs. Caroline Francis on 29th May, 1958, and the Syndicate exercised their option to purchase Weirs for $11,500.
-It had been leased by the Company to a number of years.
+Following the death of Mrs. Caroline Francis on 29 May 1958, and the Syndicate exercised their option to purchase Weirs for $11,500.
+It had been leased by the Company for a number of years.

 The Maginleys once lived at Weirs and I remember going to see them.
 They complained that all of their silver would turn black from the stinky run-off water smell.
 Helen Abbott.

 1950s: It was along the road to Weirs off the main road where the loco line crossed at the Northsound bridge, that we used to go after a heavy rain to catch land crabs.
 It was not far from the factory where we grew up and something we looked forward to as an evening’s entertainment.
 Armed with flambeau (pipe stuffed with a kerosene-soaked rag that you lit) and crocus bag, we would branch out along the side of the road to Weirs.
 The swamp was to the right and the crabs crossed the road and were easily pounced upon blinded by the light of the flambeau.
 No one liked to be in charge of the bag, however, because if you slung it over your shoulder you were likely to get a good pinch from one of the gundies.
 My stepmother, Elaine Watson, would then have us all ‘pick’ the crabs after they had been purged and fattened for 10 days to make crab back.

 It would take all morning and our hands would be good and cut up by the time we had finished.
 Everyone loved crab back, but Lord, the work involved almost cured us from crabbing!.
 Agnes Meeker (nee Watson)